Etiquette Tips for Eating at a Buffet

 Buffet etiquette finds its place toward the casual end of the dining etiquette spectrum.
 When you're mindful of the situation and show consideration to others, it's difficult to do it wrong.

+During the pandemic buffets were suspended and they may never make a full return.
+Time will tell.
 However, as with any social situation, knowing what to do makes it easier to feel comfortable and to extend that feeling of comfort to other people, too.

 Smorgasbord?
 Serve yourself affair?
 Salad bar?
 All you can eat?
 Each of these fall into the category for which buffet etiquette applies.